ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteDeploymentGuide.md

 represents that the requirement must be validated, whereas “false” means that the requirement must not be validated.

-If the SUT is a non-Microsoft implementation of SharePoint Server, configure the properties in the configuration file for the SharePoint Server which is the closest match to the SUT implementation.
+If the SUT is non-Microsoft implementation of SharePoint Server, configure the properties in the configuration file for the SharePoint Server which is the closest match to the SUT implementation.